gab

 Language and Tone Statement

 Please note the language and tone of this monitored Website.
 This is not the place to just stack up vulgar one-liners and crude rejoinders.
 While you may support, oppose or introduce any position or argument, submissions must meet our high Roman Catholic and Constitutional American standards of Truth, logical rigor and civil discourse.
 We will not participate in merely trading insults, nor will we tolerate participants merely trading insults.
 Participants should not be thin-skinned or over sensitive to criticism, but should be prepared to defend their arguments when challenged.
 If you don't really have a coherent argument or counter-argument of your own, sit down and don't embarrass yourself.
-Nonsensical, obscene, blindly &doggedly anti-Catholic, anti-American, immoral or merely insulting submissions will not be published here.
+Nonsensical, obscene or blindly and doggedly repetitious anti-Catholic, antisemitic, anti-American, immoral or merely insulting submissions will not be published here.
 If you have something serious to contribute to the conversation, be prepared to back it up, keep it clean, keep it civil, and it will be published.
 We humbly apologize to all religious conservative thinkers for the need to even say these things, but the Hard Left is what it always was, the New Leftist Liberals are what they are, and the Internet is what it is.

 "Clickbait" advertising links are not acceptable for posting here.